-At a session of said Court, held in the City County Building, City of Detroit, County of Wayne, State of Michigan, on 7/18/2017 defendant as consideration for his membership in the LLC.
+At a session of said Court, held in the City County Building, City of Detroit, County of Wayne, State of Michigan, on 7/18/2017 owned the Fairlane Club.
+Plaintiff claimed defendant promised him ownership and, further, that plaintiff contributed money to the club during the transfer of ownership from plaintiff to defendant as consideration for his membership in the LLC.
 Plaintiff eventually sued defendants for breach of contract, fraud/misrepresentation and unjust enrichment.